Sesame Soba Noodles

 When I think of summer, I always look forward to a bowl of cold Asian noodles.

-I have to admit that one of my favorite parts about making Asian dishes like this is how easy it is to make.
-With soy sauce, rice vinegar, sesame oil, and sriracha in my fridge, and a knob of ginger always in my freezer, I know I can always whip something flavorful together.
+With soy sauce, rice vinegar, sesame oil, and sriracha in my fridge, and a knob of ginger always in my freezer, I know I can always whip up something flavorful.

-The other fresh “must” is to throw in a ton of grated cucumber.
 I strongly recommend using an English cucumber instead of the Kirby variety.
 The English cucumbers have a much better flavor for this dish.

 Sesame Soba Noodles Recipe